What Is An Electronic Cigarette?

 What Is An E-cig Battery?

 Every electronic cigarette needs a battery to work.
-The battery provides power to your atomizer head, or more specifically the coil inside it.
+The battery provides power to your coil, or more specifically the wire inside it.
 This causes the coil, which should be saturated in e-liquid, to heat up, producing vapour.

 Let’s talk about integrated and removable e-cig batteries.